sandeshvijayraj/Yana_Food_Boot/README.md

 A session is created for each user using python in yana.py file.
 The core working of bot is dealt over here.

-yana.db is a database file which is used to store the values i.e. the value used throughiut the session and the predefined utterances.
+yana.db is a database file which is used to store the values i.e. the value used throughout the session and also the predefined utterances.